This post contains both affiliate links and non-affiliate links.

 Herbs are a very large collection of plants with culinary or medicinal uses…and sometimes both.
 They are incredibly versatile, with a range of flavor profiles to suit everyone.
 There are actually MANY reasons everyone should grow herbs, so let’s get into them!

 Nutrition and Flavor

 Herbs add nutrition and flavor to your meals.
-At our most strapped for cash, herbs livened up cheap meals with wonderful flavor and a jolt of good for you vitamins.
+At our most strapped-for-cash, herbs livened up cheap meals with wonderful flavor and a jolt of good-for-you vitamins.
 When money is tight, herbs and spices often go out the window as they are not exactly inexpensive.
 One ounce of fresh basil is over $3.00 (more or less, depending on where you live and what season it is).
-Grow your own basil and add it fresh to a plain canned tomato sauce you bought with a coupon and you’ve added fresh flavor and Vitamins A and C, iron, calcium and magnesium…to name a few.
+Grow your own basil and add it fresh to a plain canned tomato sauce you bought with a coupon and you’ve added a burst of flavor and Vitamins A and C, iron, calcium, and magnesium…to name a few.
 What’s not to love?

 Color and Scent

 Many herbs can add beauty to your garden as well as being useful.
 Imagine some purple basil or gorgeous lavender tucked into borders.
 You could add marigolds or calendula for the bright flowers, which also happen to be edible AND have medicinal properties.
 Mint and Chamomile for teas or in salads, smell wonderful and have pretty flowers.
 There are many varieties of Thyme that can line stepping stone pathways or drape from a container with a beautiful scent and small purple or white flowers.

 I love themed gardens.
 Set a theme and build your herbs around it.